 Some advice from folks who have had top surgery:

 Take button-down pajamas and button-down shirts with you.
-You may not be able to get clothing up over your head after surgery, and you don't want to be raising your arms like that for a while after surgery anyway - keep your elbows below shoulder height for at least a few weeks.
+You may not be able to get clothing up over your head after surgery, and you don't want to be raising your arms like that for a while after surgery anyway - keep your elbows below shoulder height for at least six weeks.

 The hardest thing after surgery, especially for the first few days, will likely be just getting up and down from beds or chairs or whatever.
 You use your chest muscles for more than you think, and while your muscles weren't operated on, they're still going to be sore, and all the more so if you have drains in immediately after surgery.
 Doing workouts to strengthen your abdominal muscles prior to surgery may help make that easier, but you can't use your abs or your shoulders/arms without using your chest muscles at least a little.
 Don't panic!
 You will, in all likelihood, be able to use the toilet without help, lift a glass of water or a forkful of food, and get in and out of bed.
 Just take it easy and be very gentle with yourself as you heal.